savethequinn/DV_FinalProject/00 Doc/DV_FinalProject.md

 This is the final project for CS 329E Elements of Data Visualizations with Dr. Philip Cannata.
 The data we will utilize comes Google Finance.
-The topic is exploring the relationship between three major technology companies in the marketplace: Google, Apple and Microsoft.
+The topic is exploring the relationship between three major technology companies in the marketplace: Google, Apple and Microsoft from 2004 to present 2015.
 The goals for this project are to demonstrate what we have learned using R and Tableau by analyzing this financial data and creating a reproducible set of interesting data visualizations.

 In order to reproduce this project, please follow the following instructions.